What Is the Down Payment on a $400k House?

 Minimum Credit Score: 580 to 620

-The US Department of Agriculture offers USDA loans to promote homeownership in rural areas for low and moderate-income buyers.
-Income limits vary by region and the number of occupants in your home, but you’ll generally need to make no more than 115% of your area’s median income – about $110,000 per year in most areas.
+The U.S. The Department of Agriculture offers USDA loans to promote homeownership in eligible rural areas for low- and moderate-income buyers.
+Income limits vary by region and the number of occupants in your home, but you’ll generally need to make less than 115% of your area’s median income — about $110,000 per year in most areas.

-As a type of government-backed mortgage, interest rates are typically low for USDA loans.
+USDA loans typically have low interest rates because they’re guaranteed by the federal government.
 Mortgage insurance is technically not required, but you do have to pay an upfront “guarantee fee” of 1% and an annual fee of 0.35% of your total loan.

-It’s important to note that the maximum size of a USDA loan in most areas of the country may be well under $400,000 due to income and debt-to-income ratio limits, so you may need to put money down if you’re purchasing a $400k house with a USDA mortgage.
+It’s important to note that the maximum size of a USDA loan in most areas of the country may be well under $400,000 due to income and debt-to-income (DTI) ratio limits.
+This means you may need to put money down to buy a $400k house with a USDA mortgage.

 Minimum Down Payment (%): 3%